QUAstudent/QuranMemorizationTutorial/README.md

     *	__Listening__ before reading/memorization helps hearing the right pronounciation.
 *	Review
     *	Should start at no less than __2 pages__ of previously memorized (but maybe forgotten) and recited pages.
+    *	Note that, if you couldn't finish the revision pages on time, __try again the next day__ but don't do partial revision (maintain a consistent monotonically increasing window size).
 *	Recite
     *	Should be to __a friend or peer__ over a call that is scheduled at a fixed time ideally every day.
     *	This call should be run like a __scrum__ in project management and should be __chitchat-free__.